Govt. Tourism License 3195/080/81

 Authorized Retailers

-Selection: These retailers offer SIM cards from various providers and can usually activate them on the spot.
+Selection: These retailers sell SIM cards from different providers and can activate them.

-Documents Required for Purchasing a SIM Card in Nepal
+Documents Required to Purchase a SIM in Nepal

 Passport Copy